annapasca/neuropype/_sources/examples/params.txt

   power_method = 'welch'
   is_epoched = False

+  # pipeline directory within the main_path dir
   power_analysis_name = 'power_pipeline'

 Connectivity variables
 ++++++++++++++++++++++

-Here we specify the frequency bands in which we want to compute the connectivity matrices
+Here we specify the frequency bands in which we want to compute the connectivity matrices and the connectivity measure

 .. code:: python